by Dr. Lawrence Wilson

 WHAT ABOUT ORGANIC AGRICULTURE TO FIGHT CLIMATE CHANGE?

-The truth is the earth’s climate is carefully controlled by large fine matter beings (see the article Bodies In Space).
-They continuously correct the earth’s distance from the sun and the speed of earth’s rotation to maintain the climate for all the plants and creatures of earth.
+In fact, the earth’s climate is carefully controlled by large fine matter beings (see the article Bodies In Space).
+They take measurements every day and continuously correct the earth’s distance from the sun and the speed of earth’s rotation to maintain the climate for the benefit of all the plants and creatures of earth.

 To verify this, all one needs to do is read carefully the history of climate.
 The earth has had a series of ice ages, warm periods, stormy periods and everything in between all during its history.

 The present time is no different.
-It has nothing to do with human activity, but rather events on the sun and perhaps other changes in our universe.
+It has nothing to do with human activity.
 For details, read Climate Change.

-For thousands of years, people cultivated food crops and raised animals for food.
+For thousands of years, people cultivated the land and raised animals for food.
 Most of this agriculture would be called ‘organic’ because it did not involve the use of toxic chemical pesticides, insecticides, growth stimulants and other chemicals.
+They had not been invented.

 However, the quality of this agriculture varied greatly.
 Some was excellent and some was rather poor.
 Soil erosion and plant and animal diseases have been around for thousands of years.
 For example, older books such as the Hebrew Bible speak about plagues of insects and other agricultural problems.